 The scenery across Holmfirth, the Holme Valley, and surrounding areas is spectacular all year round.
 From snow covered hills and valleys in the winter, to bluebell-carpeted woodlands, the area is ideal for blowing away those winter cobwebs or simply having a lazy summer picnic.
-Pull on your walking boots or cycling shorts, pack the camera and head for the hills, where you will be rewarded with peace, fresh air and panoramic views.
+Pull on your walking boots, cycling shorts or leggings (but try not to scare the wildlife by being too funky!) , pack the camera and head for the hills, where you will be rewarded with peace, fresh air and panoramic views.

 Here’s some of the more popular routes and walks for the Holme Valley and surrounding areas.

 Located towards the south-west of Holmfirth are two popular circular walks around the Digley Reservoir.
 For those looking for a short stroll alongside woods and through fields, the short walk is approximately 1.2 miles long and is an ideal walk for families.
 Just follow the path that runs around the edge of the reservoir.
 For a more invigorating walk across open moorland, the route can be extended to cover nearly five miles, taking in some fantastic scenery.

 To the north of Meltham, this reservoir is popular with birdwatchers and is fully wheelchair accessible.

 Starting from Magdale, this six-mile walk is more accessible than some other rural and hillside walks.
 This is a linear walk going through villages including Holmfirth and Honley.

 Starting from Berry Brow near Huddersfield, you will take in a variety of scenery from quiet villages to rolling fields and wooded valleys.